The next round of applications runs 22nd January – 23rd March.

 How much funding is available?

-Community groups and organisations can apply for any amount between £5,000 and £20,000 to fund a project of up to two years in length.
-In order to get funded, you need to be able to tick all the boxes on our Bright Ideas Checklist:
+Community groups and organisations can apply for any amount between £5,000 and £20,000 to fund a project between 12 and 18 months.
+In order to be considered, you need to be able to tick all the boxes on our Bright Ideas Checklist:

 If you think your Bright Idea could answer YES to all the above, please download the BRIGHT IDEAS GUIDE and APPLICATION FORM (below) for a step-by-step guide to the application criteria and process.